-a.
-All Users shall ensure that exciter, turbine governor, Flexible AC Transmission System (FACTS) and High Voltage Direct Current (HVDC) control system settings are implemented and are as finally recorded by the Kenya National TSO prior to commissioning.

-- b.
-Users shall give the Kenya National TSO notice of the time at which the commissioning tests will be carried out.
-The Kenya National TSO and the User shall agree on the timeous provision of operational data items. - c.
-Records of commissioning shall be maintained for reference by the asset owner for the operational life of the plant and shall be made available, within a reasonable time, to the Kenya National TSO upon notification of such request. - d.
-The asset owner shall, before the equipment is returned to service, communicate to the TNSP and/or Kenya National TSO changes made to commissioned equipment during an Outage.
-The TNSP and/or Kenya National TSO shall keep commissioning records of operational data for the operational life of the plant connected to the KNTS. - e.
-Users shall also provide notification on: - 1.
-Planned and actual operational start-up dates for any permanently added, removed or significantly altered transmission segments; - 2.
-Planned and actual start-up testing and operational start-up dates for any permanently added, removed or significantly altered generation units.
+- (a) All Users shall ensure that exciter, turbine governor, Flexible AC Transmission System (FACTS) and High Voltage Direct Current (HVDC) control system settings are implemented and are as finally recorded by the SO prior to Commissioning. - (b) Users shall give the SO notice of the time at which the Commissioning tests will be carried out.
+The SO and the User shall agree on the timely provision of operational data items. - (c) Records of Commissioning shall be maintained for reference by the asset owner for the operational life of the plant and shall be made available, within a reasonable time, to the SO upon notification of such request. - (d) The asset owner shall, before the equipment is returned to service, communicate to the TNSP and/or SOchanges made to Commissioned equipment during an Outage.
+The TNSP and/or SOshall keep Commissioning records of operational data for the operational life of the plant connected to the KNTS. - (e) Users shall also provide notification on: - (i) Planned and actual operationOal start-up dates for any permanently added, removed or significantly altered transmission segments; - (ii) Planned and actual start-up testing and operational start-up dates for any permanently added, removed or significantly altered generation units.